Garland: Types

-Regional variants
+Regional practices

 Indian subcontinent

 In countries of the Indian subcontinent, such as India and Pakistan, people may place garland around the necks of guests of honour, as a way of showing respect to them.
 Garlands are worn by the bridegroom in South Asian weddings.

 India

-Garlands were historically purely secular at first sought for their fragrance and beauty and used for decorating houses, roads, and streets.
+Garlands were historically purely secular at first, sought for their fragrance and beauty and used for decorating houses, roads, and streets.
 It is eventually applied to Hindu deities as an important and traditional role in every festival where these garlands are made using different fragrant flowers (often jasmine) and leaves.
 Both fragrant and non-fragrant flowers and religiously-significant leaves are used to make garlands to worship Hindu deities.
 Some popular flowers include: